Filing a Claim for Refund (Publication 117)

 How will I know whether my claim has been approved?
 How long does it take?

 We will send you a letter acknowledging receipt of your claim.
-We review claims as quickly as possible, generally in the order they are received, but the process may take several months.
+We review claims as quickly as possible, generally in the order we receive them, but the process may take several months.

-If we approve your claim, a Notice of Refund showing the amount you overpaid will be issued.
-The amount shown on the Notice of Refund as overpaid will not be paid directly to you if any of that amount is credited against other amounts you owe to the CDTFA or to other state agencies.
-In addition, if it is concluded that an amount in excess of $50,000 should be refunded, that conclusion must be available as matter of public record for at least 10 days prior to its effective date.
+If we approve your claim, we will issue a Notice of Refund showing the amount you overpaid.
+We will not pay that amount directly to you if any of the amount is credited against other amounts you owe to us or to other state agencies.
+In addition, if we conclude that an amount in excess of $50,000 should be refunded, that conclusion must be available as matter of public record for at least 10 days after its effective date.
 We will pay interest on your refund if it meets certain criteria.
-For more information, see publication 75, Interest, Penalties, and Fees.
+For more information, see publication 75, Interest, Penalties, and Collection Cost Recovery Fee.

-Please note: This publication summarizes the law and applicable regulations in effect when the publication was written, as noted.
+Please note: This publication summarizes the law and applicable regulations in effect when the publication was written.
 However, changes in the law or regulations may have occurred since that time.
-If there is a conflict between the text in this publication and the law, decisions will be based on the law and not on this publication.
+If there is a conflict between the information in this publication and the law or regulations, decisions will be based on the law or regulation and not on this publication.